kedro-org/kedro/docs/source/visualisation/experiment_tracking.md

 Set up the data to be logged for the metrics dataset - under `nodes.py` of your `data_science` pipeline (`src/kedro-experiment-tracking-tutorial/pipelines/data_science/nodes.py`), add three different metrics to your `evaluate_model` function to log `r2_score`, `mae` and `me` and return these 3 metrics as key-value pairs.

-The new `evaluate_model` function would look like this:
+The new `evaluate_model` function should look like this:

 ```python
 from sklearn.metrics import mean_absolute_error, max_error

 def evaluate_model(
     regressor: LinearRegression, X_test: pd.DataFrame, y_test: pd.Series